 It was the Scotts who in large measure precipitated the English Civil War.

 The Scottish defeat of Charles' army put the King in a critical position.
 There was no other alternative but to call Parliament into session again to get the funds needed to finance an army to confront the Scotts.
-Charles reluctantly called Parliament (November 1640.
-This Parliament has becomne known as the "Long Parliament".
+Charles reluctantly called Parliament (November 1640).
+This Parliament has becomne known as the 'Long Parliament'.
 None of the greviences raised by the Short Partliament had been addressed by the King.
-Parliament was no more motivated to put a substantial army atv the King's command.
+Parliament was no more motivated to put a substantial army at the King's command.